 Formerly Wandsworth Women’s Aid, Hestia has been supporting women and children fleeing from domestic violence for over 37 years.
 They manage three refuge houses in Wandsworth employing six full time and two part time staff, and they provide a comprehensive programme of support for the residents and their children.
 Hestia has a turnover of about £400k and there are opportunities to volunteer to help renovate, decorate and improve their houses and gardens.
 If you are interested in volunteering at one of the refuges, or would like to donate good quality clothes and toys, please see contacts below:

 Home Start Wandsworth – is a local charity which supports 28 families at present all of whom are facing a difficult period of time because of illness, disability, bereavement or social isolation.
 Each family receives a volunteer visitor once a week to help support the family.
 It has many volunteering opportunities either working directly with a family or supporting those that do.
 It has a turnover of about £35k.

-West London Churches Homeless Concern relieves poverty among street homeless people in West London by providing accommodation, advice and support.
+Formerly known as West London Churches Homeless Concern, Glassdoor relieves poverty among street homeless people in West London by providing accommodation, advice and support.
 Each winter since 1999, churches of different denominations in West London have provided the venues for our night shelter.
 Many other churches provide financial and in-kind support

 As London’s largest emergency winter night shelter, Glass Door provides a safe, warm place to sleep for 70 to 100 men and women a night in partnership with churches across Hammersmith, Fulham, Kensington, Chelsea, Barnes and Putney.
 Homeless guests also have access advice, food, showers and laundry facilities from drop-in day centres.
 Every night 2 churches open their doors to 35 homeless people, they are given dinner and a warm space in which to sleep.